davidpots/playsongnotes/_songs/[Eagles] Please Come Home For Christmas.md

 <!-- [Support me on Patreon](https://www.patreon.com/posts/20970359) to get access to a print-friendly PDF chord sheet (w/ tabs, etc) for this lesson.
 This will also give you access to chord sheets I've already made for other lessons.
 Thanks for your support! -->

 Coming soon!

+## Backing track

+You can currently find the backing track here:

+<audio controls src="/audio/song-eagles-please-come-home-for-xmas-temp-backing-track.mp3">Your browser does not support the <code>audio</code> element.</audio>

 ## Lyrics with chords